-Blood circulates via heart to all parts of the body with the help of blood vessels.
-Heart pumps the blood to different parts of the body.
-When the blood flows in the blood vessels it exerts a certain pressure on the walls of the vessels, it is referred as blood pressure, but when the heart needs to work extra efficiently to push the blood through vessels then this pressure increases and then it is called high blood pressure or hypertension.
+Blood circulates via the heart to all parts of the body with the help of blood vessels.
+The heart pumps the blood to different parts of the body.
+When the blood flows in the blood vessels it exerts a certain pressure on the walls of the vessels, it is referred to as blood pressure, but when the heart needs to work extra efficiently to push the blood through vessels this pressure increases and then it is called high blood pressure or hypertension.

 Causes of hypertension:

 There are many risk factors that can lead to this condition: